fgm/g2/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/FGM/g2/badges/quality-score.png?b=8.x-1.x)](https://scrutinizer-ci.com/g/FGM/g2/?branch=8.x-1.x)

-**WARNING** 2023-05-28 : This version of the project is only partially usable at the moment : it is very much a work in progress.
-An complete usable version is expected before 2023-07-01.
+**WARNING** 2023-06-12 : This version of the project is only partially usable at the moment.
+A complete version is expected before 2023-07-01.

 ## Table of contents